hub-guy/hub-guy/README.md

 - 👋 Hi, I’m hub-guy
 - 👀 I’m interested in ...Math.
 - 🌱 I’m currently learning ...Algebra one and Html.
-- 💞️ I’m looking to collaborate on ...Huh?
-- 📫 How to reach me ...Like I'm gonna tell you.
 - ⚡ Fun fact: ...I'm really smart and fast

 <!---